 This is the classic and original form of the Waltz and was the first dance performed using the closed hold position.
 The dancers consistently turn toward the man’s right or left, using “change steps” to make the switch between direction.
 The Viennese Waltz has two recognized styles, International (which is most often used in competition) and American, which offers more creativity of movement.

-For over 25 years, buy modafinil from uk has helped students, young and old, discover and explore the art of dance.
+For over 25 years, buy modafinil online europe has helped students, young and old, discover and explore the art of dance.
 Won’t you join us?
-Please call 480-558-2055 or buy modafinil forum us for additional information.
+Please call 480-558-2055 or buy modafinil online eu us for additional information.